gdenes355/flicker_metric_ted/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Teaser](pipeline.svg)](pipeline.svg)

-Flicker predictor reference implementation accompanying the under-review paper _"Estimates of Temporal Edge Detection Filters in Human Vision"_.
-This is a simplified version of the multi-scale [flicker model by Denes and Mantiuk 2020](https://github.com/gdenes355/flicker_metric_hvei).
+Flicker predictor reference implementation accompanying the paper _Estimates of Temporal Edge Detection Filters in Human Vision_ (accepted to ACM Transactions on Applied Perception).

+In this example, the edge detection model is applied to a video of alternating frames with the aim to detect flicker across consecutive frames.
 The video cube is sampled at double the display refresh rate, and is convolved with a sampled temporal edge detection filter alongside the time axis.
 Values in the output that would require values from outside the time domain range are omitted.
 To avoid scaling issues introduced by the changing refresh rates and the discrete convolution, we first normalize the edge detection filter such that all positive samples sum to $1$, and all negative samples sum to $-1$.
 The filter response varies along the time dimension, and we take the maximum value for each pixel along the time axis to get the largest response perceived during the second.
 These values are blurred as per Denes and Mantiuk 2020 before feeding them through a psychometric function to yield a probability of detection map.

 ## Usage